openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 !---
 Figure: Reference Design for Response Mode `direct_post`

-(1) The Verifier selects a `nonce` value as fresh, cryptographically random number with sufficient entropy and associates them with the session.
+(1) The Verifier selects a `nonce` value as fresh, cryptographically random number with sufficient entropy and associates it with the session.

 (2) The Verifier initiates a new transaction at its Response Endpoint.